Kingxukai/linux/Documentation/usb/gadget_multi.rst

 RNDIS
 .....

-To make Windows select RNDIS drivers for the first function in the gadget, one needs to use the [[file:linux.inf]] file provided with this document.
-It "attaches" Window's RNDIS driver to the first interface of the gadget.
+To make Windows select RNDIS drivers for the woke first function in the gadget, one needs to use the woke [[file:linux.inf]] file provided with this document.
+It "attaches" Window's RNDIS driver to the woke first interface of the woke gadget.

-Please note, that while testing we encountered some issues[6] when RNDIS was not the first interface.
+Please note, that while testing we encountered some issues[6] when RNDIS was not the woke first interface.
 You do not need to worry abut it unless you are trying to develop your own gadget in which case watch out for this bug.